From Laboratory Rigor to Machine Intelligence: Building AI That Withstands Scrutiny

 • Institutional distrust

-In a lab, you learn to respect three things:
+In a laboratory, you learn to respect three things that have direct analogs in AI development:

 1. Pre-Specify the Claim

-What exactly does the model do – and what does it not do?
-Vague claims are where unsafe tools hide.
-Before you write a line of training code, write a one-paragraph scope statement that a clinician, administrator, and regulator could all read and agree on.
+What exactly does the model do – and what does it explicitly not do?
+Vague intended use statements are where unsafe tools hide.
+Before you write a line of training code, write a one-paragraph scope statement that a clinician, an administrator, a regulator, and a patient could all read and agree on.
+If you cannot do that, your intended use is not defined well enough to validate against.

 2. Treat Evaluation Like Experimental Design

-Define primary endpoints, subgroup analyses, external validation needs, and acceptable error bounds before you run the experiment – not after you see the results.
+Define primary endpoints, subgroup analyses, external validation requirements, and acceptable error bounds before you run the experiment – not after you see the results.
+This is pre-registration applied to AI validation, and it is the single practice most likely to distinguish rigorous from post-hoc validation.

 3. Separate Reporting From Proof